Superalgos/Superalgos/docs/_includes/network/market-reference.md

 <!--------------------------------------------- CONTENT starts -->

-In other words, a market reference is the piece of information that let's the process instance know which market of which exchange it needs to process.
+In other words, a market reference is the piece of information that lets the process instance know which market of which exchange it needs to process.

 <!--------------------------------------------- CONTENT ends -->

 {% endif %}

 {% if include.more == "yes" and include.content != "more" %}
-<details><summary class="nobr">Click to learn more about {{ title | downcase }}{{plural}}
+<details class="detailsCollapsible"><summary class="nobr">Click to learn more about {{ title | downcase }}{{plural}}
 </summary>
 {% endif %}